 im->linesize * im->ysize bytes.
 The second works for

-large images and make one allocation for each scan line of size
+large images and makes one allocation for each scan line of size

 im->linesize bytes.
 This makes for a very sharp transition

 between one allocation and potentially thousands of small allocations,

 leading to unpredictable performance penalties around the transition.